 A few refusals are perfectly normal and not everyone will be in a position to help you.
 However, if you think too many people are saying no, see if you can tweak your request to emphasise the emotional and beneficial aspects of your fundraising.

 Make sure all your volunteers know what big-ticket prizes you have on offer, where tickets are being sold and what they cost.
 Sell tickets on the door and have a few volunteers selling as people walk around.

 Include a list of prizes in your programme, if you have one, and display them clearly on the door.
-You could laminate an A4 sheet for visitors to pass around.
-Make sure you've included any company logos or contact details you have promised and that everything is spelled correctly.
+Or laminate an A4 sheet for visitors to pass around.
+Make sure you’ve included any company logos or contact details you have promised and that everything is spelled correctly.